isomerpages/enterprisesg-wmo/index.md

 ---
 layout: homepage
 title: Weights and Measures Office
-description: Learn more about the weights and measures regulations in Singapore.
+description: An Isomer site of the Singapore Government
-image: /images/about/wmo-hi-res.svg
+image: /images/isomer-logo.svg
 permalink: /
 notification: Please be informed effective 30 November 2021, the CPSA website has been replaced by our new CPSA+ website.
-Click <a href = "https://www.cpsaplus.gov.sg">here</a> to find out more about CPSA+.
+Click <a href="https://www.cpsaplus.gov.sg">here</a> to find out more about CPSA+.
 sections:
   - hero:
-      subtitle: <h3>Ensuring accuracy in daily transactions<h3>
+      subtitle: <h3>Ensuring accuracy in daily transactions</h3><h3></h3>
       background: /images/about/twodragons1920x720.jpg
       key_highlights:
         - title: Be a responsible trader